mschmulen/yachtsServer/README.md

 ###running with docker compose

 1. copy example.env to .env with `cp example.env .env`
 1. init and run with `docker-compose up`
+1. veryfy with open `htt://localhost:8090/yachts`

 #### run the docker container locally